gilnam74/vex-sneppet/Programming-basics.md

 Let's define programming first. **Programming** — is communication with a computer, how you can "speak" with this device.
 The more accurate definition would be: **giving precise instructions to a computer** to perform specific actions.
 Moreover, anything you want your computer to execute should be expressed in a way that your computer will understand.
 And the only thing computers understand is a program.

 ## Syntax
 As you can speak different languages, computers understand different programming languages also.
-The rules for each language (the alphabet, words and sentence structure, etc) is what we can call a **syntax**.
+The written rules for each language (the alphabet, words and sentence structure, etc) is what we can call a **syntax**.
 Each programming language has its own syntax.
 Once you learn one of them it's more and more easy to learn another.